venturi123/DRLinFluids/README.md

 # DRLinFluids
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/venturi123/DRLinFluids/blob/main/LICENSE)

-DRLinFluids is a flexible and scalable package to utilize Deep Reinforcement Learning in the field of Computational Fluid Dynamics (CFD).
+DRLinFluids is a flexible package to utilize Deep Reinforcement Learning in the field of Computational Fluid Dynamics (CFD).

-Note: This package is still in development.
-The API is not stable yet.
-We invite all users to discuss further and ask for help directly on GitHub, through the issue system, and we commit to helping develop a community around the DRLinFluids framework by providing in-depth documentation and help to new users.
+**Note: This package is still in rapid development cycle under Ubuntu 20.04 LTS and OpenFOAM 8.
+The APIs are not stable yet.
+We recommend users to keep the package at the latest version.**

-The package is developed under Ubuntu 20.04 LTS and OpenFOAM 8.

 ## Table of contents